 So what are the other factors contributing to this declining workforce?
 Competition, for one.
-During the peak of COVID-19, a substantial number of service industry workers who were laid off found employment in other industries that were less impacted by the shutdown.
-Now that restaurants are reopening, operators are forced to compete against each other for a smaller pool of applicants.
+During the first wave of COVID-19 in 2020, a substantial number of service industry workers who were laid off found employment in other industries that were less impacted by the shutdown.
+Now that restaurants have reopened, operators are forced to compete against each other for a smaller pool of applicants.
 This competitive environment allows restaurant workers to choose positions with higher pay or better benefits.
 Of course, this puts smaller restaurant operations at a disadvantage, since larger franchises can typically afford to offer these higher wages.

-Of course, these are only a small handful of the reasons why restaurants are facing a post-COVID labor shortage.
-Health concerns, fears about another shutdown, and family issues—especially a lack of childcare—all play a role in the declining number of job applicants.
-Whether this is a temporary problem or one that will eventually resolve itself is yet to be determined.
+Of course, these are only a small handful of the reasons why restaurants are facing a labor shortage.
+Ongoing health concerns, fewer teenagers participating in the workforce, and widespread struggles to find affordable childcare all play a role in the declining number of job applicants.
+These are also factors contributing to record-high quit rates amongst foodservice employees (which reached an all-time high of 5.6% in April 2021, according to Technomic).
+Whether these are temporary problems or ones that will eventually resolve themselves is yet to be determined.
 However, it’s important to learn from and adapt to these labor shortages as quickly as possible to ensure a smooth and continuous operation for customers.

 Improving Efficiency During the Labor Shortage